Note

 -

-In the shop interface the price groups in the "Group Mapping" tab are mapped to Shopware price rules.
-You have to use the exact name of the price rule in Shopware.
+In the shop interface, the price groups in the Basic Mapping tab are mapped to Shopware price rules.
+You have to exactly adopt the description of the price rule in Shopware.

 -

-At Administration → Online-Shops / Marketplaces → Shopware 6 → Settings you have to check the box "Transfer scale prices".
+Under Administration > Online Shops / Marketplaces > Shopware 6 > Settings you need to check the box "Transfer scale prices".

-You can learn more about using Smarty in this help center article: Smarty at Shopimporter.
+Learn more about using Smarty in this article: Smarty at Shopimporter.

 Information about this tab can be found here.